William Temple (bishop)

-William Temple (15 October 1881 – 26 October 1944) was an English Anglican priest, who served as Bishop of Manchester (1921–1929), Archbishop of York (1929–1942) and Archbishop of Canterbury (1942–1944).
+William Temple (15 October 1881 – 26 October 1944) was an English Anglican priest who served as Bishop of Manchester (1921–1929), Archbishop of York (1929–1942) and Archbishop of Canterbury (1942–1944).

 The son of an Archbishop of Canterbury, Temple had a traditional education after which he was briefly a lecturer at the University of Oxford before becoming headmaster of Repton School from 1910 to 1914.
 After serving as a parish priest in London from 1914 to 1917 and as a canon of Westminster Abbey, he was appointed Bishop of Manchester in 1921.
-He worked for improved social conditions for workers and for closer ties with other Christian Churches.
-Despite being a socialist, he was nominated by the Conservative government for the Archbishopric of York in 1928 and took office the following year.
-In 1942 he was translated to be Archbishop of Canterbury, and died in post after two and a half years, aged 63.
+He worked for improved social conditions for workers and for closer ties with other Christian churches.
+Despite being a socialist, he was nominated by the Conservative government for the archbishopric of York in 1928 and took office the following year.
+In 1942 he was translated to the see of Canterbury, and died in post after two and a half years, aged 63.

 Temple was admired and respected for his scholarly writing, his inspirational teaching and preaching, for his constant concern for those in need or under persecution, and for his willingness to stand up on their behalf to governments at home and abroad.